Programmes

 3Bachelor of Commerce in Cost and Management Accounting/ Bachelor of Commerce in Cost Accounting (Honours)1162

-1] BACHELOR OF COMMERCE IN ACCOUNTANCY (HONOURS)
+1] BACHELOR OF COMMERCE

 The major areas of study included within the course are Finance, Accounts, Entrepreneurship Development, Consumer Behavior, Business Environment, Business Communication, Business Law, Economics, Business Mathematics, Statistics and related disciplines.